SAP/spartacus-docs/_pages/telco/journey-management-msisdn.md

 ## Overview

-Some product offerings require specific MSISDNs or the phone numbers to be reserved by the customers before placing an order for the product or the service offering.
-An `MSISDN (Mobile Station International Subscriber Directory Number)` is a phone number used to identify a mobile phone number internationally from the available phone numbers.
-This number includes a country code and a National Destination Code, which identifies the subscriber's operator.

-The `Journey Management - MSISDN` feature enables the customers who are browsing the TUA for SPA Storefront, to select a desired phone number (MSISDN) before adding the selected product or the service to the cart.
+As a result of Journey Management configuration, some product offerings may be defined with the requirement of an MSISDN selection.
+This means that the MSISDN or Mobile Number must be selected (reserved) by the customer before the order can be successfully placed.
+The Journey Management - MSISDN feature enables customers to make this selection during the "Add to Cart" process.
+The retrieval of MSISDN numbers for selection and reservation requires a third-party integration.

-**Note:** The `Journey Management - MSISDN` feature applies to the product offerings or service plans for which a checklist policy for `MSISDN Reference` is configured at the backend by the Product Manager.
+**Note:** This feature applies to product offerings that have a checklist policy for `MSISDN Reference` configured.
 For more information, see [Configuring and Enabling MSISDN](#configuring-and-enabling-msisdn).

 ## Prerequisite

-To setup soapUI to test the MSISDN feature, follow the steps:
+To test this feature using a mock service, follow the instructions for soapUI:

 1. Download [soapUI, version 5.6.0](https://www.soapui.org/downloads/latest-release/) as per your installed Operating System.
-2. Navigate to the [TUA Spartacus git repository](https://github.com/SAP/spartacus-tua/releases/tag/1.1.0) and download the `mock_services` ZIP.
+2. Navigate to the [TUA Spartacus git repository](https://github.com/SAP/spartacus-tua/releases/tag/1.1.0) and download the `mock_services.zip` file.
-3. Extract the `mock_services` ZIP.
+3. Extract the `mock_services.zip` file.
 The content of the ZIP when extracted is the `Resource_Pool_Management_API.xml` file.
-4. Click **Import** icon on the soapUI toolbar.
-The `Select soapUI Project` File dialog box opens.
+4. Click the **Import** icon on the soapUI toolbar.
+The `Select soapUI Project` file dialog box opens.
 Import the  `Resource_Pool_Management_API.xml` file into the soapUI.
 5. Right-click **MSISDN** and then click **Start Minimized**.
 When the mock service is up, you can see that the MSISDN mock service is also up and running.

 ## Business Use Case

-A customer wants to purchase a service plan, for example, `Do More with Less`.
-Before adding the service plan to the cart, the `Select your desired Phone Number` screen is displayed, based on the checklist policy configured for MSISDN at the backend by the Product Manager.
-The customer is required to select a phone number from the available phone numbers.
+A customer wants to purchase a product offering that requires an MSISDN selection.
+During the "Add to Cart" process, the customer is prompted to `Select your desired Phone Number`.
+The customer makes a selection and the product offering is added to the cart, along with the MSISDN number selection.
+Customers also have the ability to change the selected MSISDN number to a new selection in the cart before placing the order.

 ## Frontend Requirements and Dependencies